 Awards for his performances have included being a finalist or prize winner in the Wind Section of the 2013 Royal Over-Seas League Music Competition, the 2013 Bromsgrove International Musicians Competition, the 2012 Jeju Internation Wind and Percussion Competition in South Korea, and the Goronwy Jones Memorial Prize at the RNCM.
 Concerto performances include works by Tom Harrold (world première), Bruce Fraser and Roger Steptoe, as well as with the Hannover Tuba Ensemble in their award winning performance as part of the Klassik in der Altstadt concert series.

-As an orchestral musician, he has held a contract with the Aalborg Sinfoniorkester, been on trial with BBC Scottish Symphony Orchestra, and performed as a guest with, amongst others, the Hallé Orchestra, WDR Sinfonieorchester Köln, Kammerakademie Potsdam, Hamburger Symphoniker and Niedersäschsiches Staatsorchester Hannover as well positions with the Lucerne Festival Academy, European Union Youth Orchestra and Junge Deutsche Philharmonie, working under conductors including Sir Simon Rattle, Sir Mark Elder, Heinz Holliger, Donald Runnicles and David Robertson.
-He is a member of neophon ensemble and Opera Lab Berlin, and has been invited to work with other new music ensembles including Klangforum Wien, Ensemble Proton Bern, Ensemble Musikfabrik, the Octandre Ensemble, Kammerensemble Neue Musik Berlin, the London Sinfonietta and the Dresdner Sinfoniker.
+Jack has held a contract with the Aalborg Sinfoniorkester, been on trial with BBC Scottish Symphony Orchestra, and performed as a guest with, amongst others, the Hallé Orchestra, WDR Sinfonieorchester Köln, Hamburger Symphoniker and Niedersäschsiches Staatsorchester Hannover as well positions with the Lucerne Festival Academy, European Union Youth Orchestra and Junge Deutsche Philharmonie, working under conductors including Sir Simon Rattle, Sir Mark Elder, Heinz Holliger, Donald Runnicles and David Robertson.
+He is a member of neophon ensemble and Opera Lab Berlin, and has been invited to work with other new music ensembles including Ensemble Modern, Klangforum Wien, Ensemble Proton Bern, Ensemble Musikfabrik, the Octandre Ensemble, Kammerensemble Neue Musik Berlin, the London Sinfonietta and the Dresdner Sinfoniker.

-Outside the world of classical music, Jack has been known to perform music from Miles Davis's Birth of the Cool to Pink Floyd's Dark Side of the Moon, Latin American folk music to aggressive jazz supporting Dizzee Rascal, most of which have featured his 1963 Conn 20K sousaphone.
-Currently he performs with The Hot Botz Brass Band, a Manchester-based dub-step inspired collective of brass, drums and vocals that has performed at music festivals around the UK, events ranging from underground club nights to BBC Children in Need, and with Australian circus group the Tom Tom Crew at the Edinburgh Festival.
-Their first album was released in 2011, and many of their recordings can be found on Spotify, YouTube or SoundCloud.
+He has also performed music from Miles Davis's Birth of the Cool to Pink Floyd's Dark Side of the Moon, Latin American folk music to aggressive jazz supporting Dizzee Rascal, most of which have featured his 1963 Conn 20K sousaphone.
+He works regularly with The Hot Botz Brass Band, a Manchester-based dub-step inspired collective of brass, drums and vocals that has performed at music festivals around the UK, events ranging from underground club nights to BBC Children in Need, and with Australian circus group the Tom Tom Crew at the Edinburgh Festival.
+Their first album and other recordings can be found on Spotify, YouTube or SoundCloud.

 Composer, arranger, orchestrator

 Jack's composition studies began at the University of Manchester, initially with Richard Whalley and later with Professor Philip Grange.
 His student works include Visitors for chamber ensemble which was selected for performance by the University's New Music Ensemble.
-Since graduating, his works have concentrated on exploring the tuba, including Edges of Consciousness comissioned by David Wishart, and Divertimento commissioned by Jens Bjørn-Larsen for the Hannover Tuba Class, possibly the world's first tuba septet!
-His latest work, Engführung, Reflexionen nach Texten von Paul Celan for tuba and harp was commissioned by Hans Nickle and the WDR Sinfonieorchester Köln, and premièred at the Funkhaus in Cologne in March 2015.
+Since graduating, his works have concentrated on exploring the tuba, including Edges of Consciousness comissioned by David Wishart, and Divertimento commissioned by Jens Bjørn-Larsen for the Hannover Tuba Class.
+His work Engführung, Reflexionen nach Texten von Paul Celan for tuba and harp was commissioned by Hans Nickle and the WDR Sinfonieorchester Köln, and premièred at the Funkhaus in Cologne in March 2015.

-As an arranger, he has mostly focused works on for tubas and euphoniums, ranging in scope and style from solo and duo works by Telemann, Rachmaninoff, Vivaldi and Lakmé, to ensemble works by John Williams, Michael Kamen and Jacob Gade.
-Performances of his arrangements have been included in a masterclass with David Childs at the 2010 International Tuba Euphonium Conference, as part of the RNCM Opera under Mark Shanahan, and at the Black Dyke Band Brass Festival.
+He has arranged music ranging in scope and style from solo and duo works by Telemann, Rachmaninoff, Vivaldi and Lakmé, to ensemble works by John Williams, Michael Kamen and Jacob Gade.
+They have been included in a masterclass with David Childs at the 2010 International Tuba Euphonium Conference, as part of the RNCM Opera under Mark Shanahan, and at the Black Dyke Band Brass Festival.
 He has also created a piano reduction of Kalevi Aho's Tuba concerto in collaboration with the composer, publishers Fennica Gehrman and original soloist Øystein Baadsvik, digitised manuscripts to create performance editions of works from Händel to Nørgård, and engraved the works of Roger Steptoe for publication by Editions BIM (Switzerland).

 Jack studied conducting with Mark Heron at the University of Manchester, serving as assistant for many orchestral and ensemble concerts, performances included directing the RNCM Brass Ensemble at the 35th Cantiere Internazionale d’Arte di Montepulciano (Italy), conducting a rare performance of Fausto Romitelli's Professor Bad Trip Lesson II alongside many new compositions with New Music Ensemble, and a season working with the Manchester University Wind Orchestra featuring Symphony in B flat by Paul Hindemith and Lincolnshire Posy by Percy Granger, the latter being performed at the National Concert Band Festival.
 He also was conductor and musical director for Chimera Opera (Rochdale, UK) for productions of Don Giovanni (Mozart) and La Cenerentola (Rossini).